rob-blackbourn/jetblack-messagebus/documents/articles/authorization.md

 # Authorization

-The distributor can be configured to require authorization.
+The distributor can be configured to require authorization for roles through configuration, and entitlements through an authorization client.

-## Configuration

 When a feed is authorized the following roles are available.